MatthewJay412/dsnd-pipelines-project/README.md

 - **confusion_matrix**
   A quick heatmap that highlights which reviews got mixed up—the dark blocks show our strongest areas, and the lighter ones tell us where we can improve.

+This is the function I used to calculate the metrics.
 ```python
 from sklearn.metrics import accuracy_score, classification_report, confusion_matrix